Vision Care Near Boston for the Whole Family:

 Young children diagnosed with nearsightedness or farsightedness will need to be fitted for corrective eyewear, not an easy task.

-Eyeglasses: Children of course focus on the “look” of the glasses, and want something similar to parents, older siblings, or other role models, while parents are often concerned about durability and wear-and-tear.
+Eyeglasses for Kids: Children of course focus on the “look” of the glasses, and want something similar to parents, older siblings, or other role models, while parents are often concerned about durability and wear-and-tear.
 Many advances have been made to accommodate both points of view.
 Now there are lines of children’s glasses that are effectively just smaller versions of adult frames, made with polycarbonate lenses and stainless steel or titanium frames that won’t break easily.
 Kids’ glasses also often feature spring hinges, which allow the temples to be extended in both directions, because children often overextend the frames outward when taking off or putting on their glasses.

-Contacts: Although it may surprise some, many children are ideal customers of contact lenses, as early as 8-10.
+Contacts for Kids: Although it may surprise some, many children are ideal customers of contact lenses, as early as 8-10.
 Kids often ask for them because they feel they will make them look better, and parents can be receptive to these requests, considering their child’s individual behaviors to see whether or not he or she is ready for the responsibility of contacts.
 If the child performs well at chores and responsibilities around the house and does not need constant reminders to do daily tasks, then he or she might do best with contacts.
 Often children are much more concerned with following directions and paying attention to details, and so take better care to do exactly what the instructions tell them to, making them better lens wearers than adults who like to cut corners.
 Most children should start with daily disposable lenses, since those do not require upkeep.

 Contact lenses are also very useful for children who are engaged in activities like sports and dance, things that can be difficult to do with eyeglasses on, or may even be dangerous.